by Lee Slone

 The frame features a number of threaded bosses for bottles, racks and fenders, and the overall geometry is similar to its alloy predecessor.
 However, at 950g (claimed frame weight), the Jari Carbon drops some weight while taking on a new character.

 Fuji was able to get a bit more expressive with the tube shaping on the carbon frame.
 The down tube transitions to a beefy square-section shape as it meets the head tube, and the top tube is flattened on the top and bottom.
 The chainstays have some creative shaping, becoming thinner in the middle, to add compliance.

 The frame and fork are finished in a satin black with matte gold decals.
 The black and gold theme is carried through the build as well, with matching decals on the WTB wheelset, and perforated bicolor bar tape with hints of gold showing through.
-There’s even gold-anodized spoke nipples, a stem cap bolt, and bar-end plugs to finish it off.
+There are even gold-anodized spoke nipples, a stem cap bolt, and bar-end plugs to finish it off.
 Aesthetically, the package looks more like it’s filled with aftermarket upgrades rather than a stock bike.

 Like many modern bikes, cables are routed internally for a clean look.
 The system works well, as there was no rattling during our testing.
 The cables can be accessed through removable panels on the top of the down tube and the bottom of the bottom bracket area.

 While we didn’t re-cable the bike during our test, these two traits bode well for a relatively hassle-free experience by internally routed cable standards.
 The look is very clean, with the rear derailleur cable and rear brake hose exiting the chainstays right where they need to.

 Fuji’s Altamira cyclocross bike (see our review here) has an old-school BB drop of 53-57cm depending on size.
 The Jari Carbon has a much lower bottom bracket, with a drop of 67mm in all but one frame size (69mm on the 49cm frame).